 - Measure out a portion for yourself (let’s say 1/4) of the chicken, and put it on top of the lettuce bed.

-- Now add your diced onions, black beans, fine shredded cheddar cheese, guacamole, sour cream, chopped tomatoes, and finally Cholula hot sauce and/or Pico de Gallow on top, in respective order.
+- Now add your diced onions, black beans, fine shredded cheddar cheese, guacamole, sour cream, chopped tomatoes, and finally Cholula hot sauce and/or Pico de Gallo on top, in respective order.

 - Fight every man, woman, and child off that tries to swipe your plate, telling them to make their own with the remaining mixture.